FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

    * - **WARNING**
      - 060319.1615
      - Assignment of building areas to building polygons.
-Not implemented yet!'
+Not implemented yet!
      -

    * - **WARNING**